annotation/text-fabric/README.md

 It provides a data model, a text file format, and a binary format for (ancient) text plus (linguistic) annotations.

+A defining characteristic is that Text-Fabric does not make use of XML or JSON, but stores text as a bunch of features.
+These features are interpreted against a *graph* of nodes and edges, which make up the abstract fabric of the text.

+Based on this model, Text-Fabric offers an API to search, navigate and process text and its annotations.
+The search API works with search templates that define relational patterns which will be instantiated by nodes and edges of the fabric.

 The emphasis of this all is on:

 * data processing
 * sharing data
 * contributing modules

-A defining characteristic is that Text-Fabric does not make use of XML or JSON, but stores text as a bunch of features.
-These features are interpreted against a *graph* of nodes and edges, which make up the abstract fabric of the text.
+* search for patterns

-The intended use case is ancient writings, such as the Hebrew Bible or the Greek New Testament.
+The intended use case is ancient writings, such as the Hebrew Bible or (Proto)-Cuneifrom tablets.
+Also the Greek and Syriac New Testament have been converted to TF.

 Text-Fabric not only deals with the text, but also with rich sets of linguistic annotations added to them.
 It has been used to construct the website [SHEBANQ](https://shebanq.ancient-data.org) and it is being